-Clause Indicators Comply Yes/No Findings 2.1 2.1.1 (C) The unit of certification complies Yes Generally, HASB complies with the applicable legal requirements.
-There is compliance with applicable legal requirements. with all applicable local, national and ratified international laws and regulations.
+Clause Indicators Comply Yes/No Findings 2.1 There is compliance with all applicable 2.1.1 (C) The unit of certification complies with applicable legal requirements.
+YES Harus Abadi Sdn.
+Bhd.
+(HASB) continued to comply with the legal requirements as per indicator.
+Compliance to each applicable law and regulation was captured in a Legal Register and monitored by the Assistant General Manager. local, national and ratified international laws and regulations.
 2.1.2 A documented system for ensuring legal compliance is in place.
 This system has a means to track changes to the laws and regulations.
-Yes CU have identified and documented their legal register with written information on legal requirements applicable to their operation.
+YES CU have identified and documented their legal register with written information on legal requirements applicable to their operation.
 The record titled "List of legal register - Estate".
+The acts and its regulations were evaluated for compliance annually.
 A mechanism to ensure compliance to legal and other requirement has been documented in "Mechanism for Tracking Any Changes In The Law" under Standard Operation Manual distributed to all operating units.
 Assistant General Manager with assisted from Sustainability Team from Hap Seng Plantations will undertake the responsibility of identifying, managing, updating and tracking the legal requirement as well as monitoring the status of legal compliance.
 2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
-Yes During the site review, the physical markers were visibly maintained at Harus Abadi Estate and First Rain Tree Division.
+YES During the site review, the physical markers were visibly maintained at Harus Abadi Estate and First Rain Tree Division.
 The perimeter boundary of the estate was visibly maintained by erecting pegs along the boundary, especially the ones that adjacent to other private estate.
-2.2 All contractors providing operational 2.2.1 A list of contracted parties is maintained.
-Yes The list of contracted parties is maintained by HASB in stakeholder list.
+2.2 All contractors providing operational services and 2.2.1 A list of contracted parties is maintained.
+YES The list of contracted parties is maintained by HASB in stakeholder list.
 The lists contain name of contractors, designated contact persons, address, telephone/fax/email and type of contracted works done.
+List of contracted parties was updated annually, based on any updated on the contracted parties.